litentry/litentry-parachain/README.md

 ### 3. Remote <> Integritee Node

-If you are running the integritee node manually, Then be mindful of the port that is being set while launching the integritee node, For example:
+If you are running the integritee node manually, then be mindful of the port that is being set while launching the integritee node, for example:
 ```
 cargo build --release --features "skip-extrinsic-filtering skip-ias-check skip-scheduled-enclave-check"
 ./target/release/integritee-node --rpc-cors=all --ws-external --tmp --dev  --state-pruning archive  --blocks-pruning archive --rpc-port 9933 --ws-port 9944